Graphic character

-A graphic character, also known as a printing character or a printable character, is a character intended to be rendered in a form that can be read by a human.
+A graphic character, also known as a printing character or a printable character, is a grapheme intended to be rendered in a form that can be read by a human.
 In other words, it is any encoded character that is associated with one or more glyphs.
+(It is thus distinct from a control character, one that is acted upon and not displayed.)

 ISO/IEC 646

 In ASCII (specified in ISO/IEC 646), graphic characters are contained in rows 2 through 7 of the code table.
-However, two of the characters in these rows, namely the space character SP at row 2 column 0 and the delete character DEL (also called the rubout character) at row 7 column 15, require special mention.
+However, two of the characters in these rows, namely the space character, SP, at row 2 column 0 and the delete character, DEL (also called the rubout character), at row 7 column 15 require special mention.

 The space is considered to be both a graphic character and a control character in ISO 646.
 It can be considered as a character with a visible form or, in contexts such as teleprinters, a control character that advances the print head without printing a character.

 The delete character is strictly a control character, not a graphic character.
-This is true not only in ISO 646, but also in all related standards including Unicode.
+This is true not only in ISO 646 but also in all related standards including Unicode.
 However, many other character sets deviate from ISO 646, and as a result a graphic character might (Note: as is the case in code page 437 and related standards) occupy the position originally reserved for the delete character.
 (Note: This does not mean the delete character is absent; it just means 0x7F is overloaded, and outputting it will either print the graphical character or perform a deletion, depending on the routine used.
 For example in most BASIC implementations, using the PRINT command with 0x7F will delete, but using POKE will output the graphical character.)